On the spot-futures no-arbitrage relations in commodity markets: Introduction

-In this article, we perform an analysis of how the futures prices can be related to the spot prices by arbitrage arguments, independently of the storability properties of the underlying asset.
-We do not intend, however, to provide a model especially designed for non-storable commodities.
-This kind of work is performed in Benth \emph{et al} (2007 \cite{Benth_Kallsen_Meyer-Brandis_07} and 2008 \cite{Benth_Saltyte-Benth_Koekebakker_08}), Meyers-Brandis and Tankov (2008 \cite{Meyer-Brandis_Tankov}), and Hess (2013 \cite{Hess_13}), among others.
-Nor do we aim at proposing a general theory of the joint dynamics of the spot and futures prices. \\ Consequently, this framework could be applied to any commodity, whether it is storable or not.
-This could be useful for a large range of industrial companies operating in commodity futures markets, such as energy utilities, airline companies, processors of steel or of agricultural products.
-The profit maximization of such companies indeed relies on the spot prices as well as on the futures prices.
-Within our framework, once a spot price model and the market price of demand risk are chosen, there is only one futures price model that would be consistent with their optimization process.
+In this article, we propose an analysis where the futures prices can be related to the spot price by arbitrage arguments, independently of the storability properties of the underlying asset.
+This does not mean, however, that the model is especially designed for non-storable commodities, as done, for example, in Benth \emph{et al} (2007 \cite{Benth_Kallsen_Meyer-Brandis_07} and 2008 \cite{Benth_Saltyte-Benth_Koekebakker_08}), Meyers-Brandis and Tankov (2008 \cite{Meyer-Brandis_Tankov}), and Hess (2013 \cite{Hess_13}), among others. \\ Our framework could be applied to any commodity, would it be storable or not.
+This can be useful for a large range of industrial companies operating in commodity futures markets, such as energy utilities, airline companies, producers and processors of metals or of agricultural products.
+The profit maximization of such companies relies on the spot prices as well as on the futures prices.
+Within our framework, once a spot price model and the market price of demand risk are chosen, there is only one futures price model that would be consistent with their optimization process.\\